SpaceX launches 3 visitors to space station for $55M each

 It’s SpaceX’s first private charter flight to the orbiting lab after two years of carrying astronauts there for NASA.

-Arriving at the space station Saturday will be an American, Canadian and Israeli who run investment, real estate and other companies.
+Arriving at the space station Saturday are an American, a Canadian and an Israeli who run investment, real estate and other companies.
 They’re paying $55 million apiece for the rocket ride and accommodations, all meals included.

 Russia has been hosting tourists at the space station — and before that the Mir station — for decades.
 Just last fall, a Russian movie crew flew up, followed by a Japanese fashion tycoon and his assistant.